faradayfan/sygkro/CONTRIBUTING.md

 # Contributing to sygkro

+> IMPORTANT!!!: THIS PROJECT IS LICENSED UNDER THE MIT LICENSE.
+BY CONTRIBUTING, YOU AGREE THAT YOUR CONTRIBUTIONS WILL BE LICENSED UNDER THE MIT LICENSE OUTLINED IN THE [LICENSE FILE](LICENSE.md).

 Thank you for your interest in contributing to sygkro!
 We welcome contributions of all kinds—from bug reports and feature requests to pull requests with code improvements.
 This document provides guidelines to help you get started and ensure that your contributions align with our project’s goals and coding standards.

 ## Table of Contents